TufferDaze/RoR2_PoppyMod/README.md

 ![Special2](/images/spec2.png)

 ## Install
-Use [r2modman](https://thunderstore.io/package/ebkr/r2modman/) for easy and clean installation
+Use [r2modman](https://thunderstore.io/package/ebkr/r2modman/) for easy and clean installation.

+## Credits
+* Lemonlust for allowing me to reference their emote and grab code.

-## Known Issues
+## Issues
-* Standing still during Steadfast Pressence looks jank.
+* Standing still during Steadfast Presence looks jank.
 * Iron Ambassador counts as a boss item, allowing you to print boss tier items with the Command artifact.
-* Charging into larger enemies with Heroic Charge may put you under the map.

 ## TODO
 * Tweak for better network play.